CREA works to promote legislation and regulations that benefit homeowners and that help REALTORS® better serve their clients.

 The PAC Network has made pivotal contributions to the many lobbying successes achieved by REALTORS®.
 In recent years, PAC Reps have successfully advocated on mortgage financing rules, and Employment Insurance for the self-employed and the Home Buyers’ Plan.

-CREA is currently advocating for three policy changes.
+CREA is currently advocating for two policy changes.

 The first involves indexing the Home Buyers Plan to prevent its value from being steadily eroded.
 Read more about this initiative and why it benefits you.